nandujkishor/nandujkishor.github.io/about.md

 permalink: /about/
 ---

-I'm a student of Amrita University - Amritapuri campus.
+I'm a student of Amrita University - Amritapuri campus, pursuing studies in Computer Science.
+I'm a follower of the theoretical division, and I must say I love the field, although I'm a novice.

 ### Profiles and contact details